+Service learning connects community service with academic skills, and for our students, creates a deep connection between helping others and learning.
 Service Learning also enhances the personal and social skills we are trying to develop in our students: working with and for others, communication in verbal and written forms, problem solving, logical thinking, organizational skills, and forming lifelong habits such as helpfulness, graciousness, and generosity.

 At each grade level, St. Patrick’s students participate in a number of ongoing community service projects that are age-appropriate and extend throughout the year.